-In celebration of Black History Month in February, Stash looked at some of the biggest challenges facing black business owners and how they are overcoming those obstacles.
-Here’s a look at eight African American entrepreneurs who are leaders in their individual industries.
+In celebration of Black History Month in February, Stash looked at some of the biggest challenges facing Black business owners and how they are overcoming those obstacles.
+Here’s a look at eight Black entrepreneurs who are leaders in their individual industries.

 CEO and president of FUBU